Everyone is built differently. However, there are baseline standards when it comes to how much exercise we should all be getting.

 Regular exercise is known to help many have a more consistent sleep schedule.
 Being active each day can assist you in falling asleep quicker, getting a night of more restful sleep, and stepping into a more stable sleep routine.
 However, it’s important to avoid doing any physical activity an hour before bedtime as it can make you too energized and impede your night’s rest.

-Increased Life Longevity
+Increases Life Longevity

 The CDC reports that physically active people have an increased lifespan overall, stating that, “People who are physically active for about 150 minutes a week have a 33% lower risk of all-cause mortality than those who are physically inactive.”
 When considering all of the health benefits combined, it’s easy to understand why physically active people are known to live longer.

-Decreased Risk of Disease
+Decreases Risk of Disease

 Consistent physical activity is valuable when it comes to preventive health measures.
 Exercising regularly helps to prevent many medical problems and diseases including but not limited to: